CamK06/BlockGame/README.md

 # BlockGame
 BlockGame is an attempt to recreate (very) early Minecraft in C++ with OpenGL.
 It's my first attempt at properly learning any OpenGL and as such, the code is a mess.
+I may polish it in the future and make it an actual project once I learn more, however.